Also see QALY

 Chairman Degnan.
 Commissioners.
 I have previously discussed the benefits of widening the GWB paths, including enhancements to competitiveness, tourism, resiliency and sustainability.
-Today I will focus on public health.
+Today I will focus on public health, worth $200 million per year.

 The U. S. Center for Disease Control has observed that low levels of physical activity contribute significantly to rising rates of morbidity (illness) dues to obesity, diabetes, heart disease and stroke and has called upon transportation providers to go beyond the efficient movement of goods and people towards policies that support health and reduce health care costs.